INFO-4602-5602/project-3-mozilla-gena-ashwin-supriya-sresha/submission/Readme.md

 <li>Other 15,740  (8.17%)</li>
 <li>No answer 13.919 (7.22%)</li>
 </ul>
-[viz4-line.csv: The source data for this line graph was a simple csv with 2 columns, “NerdLevel” and “Count”, and 5 rows of data.]

 For the users who described their “biggest fear as we move towards a more connected future” as “the loss of privacy”, our line graph depicts how many of them were:<br/>
 <ul>